appwrite/playground-for-flutter/README.md

 Appwrite playground is a simple way to explore the Appwrite API & Appwrite Flutter SDK.
 Use the source code of this page to learn how to use the different Appwrite Flutter SDK features.

+This is Appwrite Flutter integration.
+For Dart server side integration please look at our [Dart Playground](https://github.com/appwrite/playground-for-dart) and [Dart SDK](https://github.com/appwrite/sdk-for-dart)

 ![Appwrite Playground](preview.png)

 ## Get Started